Butter chicken done right can be an incredible curry. Rich. Creamy. Well-spiced. Just really tasty. Big, big tastes.

 - Turn down the heat and add the spice mix.
 This is the critical step.
 Stir it constantly for 30 seconds.
 If it starts to darken lift the pan off the heat.
 You want the spice mix to cook in the oil but not burn.

 - Turn the heat up to medium high.
 This is important.
-The heat is what caramelizes the onion in the curry base and gives the curry it's Indian restaurant flavour.
+The heat is what drives Indian restaurant flavour.
+Maillard reaction magic.
+You have to love food science!
 As you become more comfortable with this technique try pushing it.
 Add the diluted tomato paste and stir until bubbles form (the oil will likely separate).
 This takes around 30 seconds to one minute depending on the heat.